Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzStorageQueue.md

 ### -Context
 Specifies the Azure storage context.
-You can create it by using the New-AzureStorageContext cmdlet.
+You can create it by using the New-AzStorageContext cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IStorageContext